 Service Types

 Yeet detects payload type and installs the service accordingly.
+For step-by-step usage, start with Payloads.

 Binary